Withdrawal Rate Strategies to Manage Retirement Income

 If you use funds and/or financial advisors that have higher expenses than index funds, then you may need to take a lower withdrawal rate to account for the higher fees you are paying.

-You must take retirement income withdrawals in a particular, prescribed order.
+Take retirement income withdrawals in a particular, prescribed order.

 When you take withdrawals, your retirement income must come from each category in a particular order.
 For the new investor, these rules can be complex.
 To simplify the idea, picture three buckets.